🎄 ULTIMATE POLICE OFFICER HOLIDAY GIFT GUIDE (click here)

 In many police departments around the United States, an associate's degree will qualify you as having attained the minimum standard for testing or appointment.

-This is especially true when it comes to police departments that do not have a problem with hiring and retention of their sworn employees.
 For police departments that do have problems with hiring and or retention an associate's degree or no degree would be the minimum qualification in order to test or be appointed.

 To be a police officer you should have at minimum an associate degree where the completed coursework provides you with a good foundation of the criminal justice system including the history of policing, investigations, community policing, race gender and crime, and cybercrime to name a few.